awsteiner/o2scl/doc/o2scl/sphinx/tintp.rst

 \image latex ex_contour_plot1.eps "Contour example plot" width=9cm
 \endcomment

-The \ref o2scl::contour class can also use interpolation to attempt to refine the data grid.
+The :ref:`contour class can also use interpolation to attempt to refine the data grid.
 The new contours after a refinement of a factor of 5 is given in the figure below.